 The first record of James in New Zealand is his marriage certificate where he married Elizabeth Muir who is recorded as a ‘minor’ at the time.
 The marriage took place at the Golden Fleece Hotel in the presence of his father, Robert Muir and one Alex(ander) Crawford.
 The ‘Officiating Minister’ was John Christie while the marriage certificate of James and Elizabeth is an official Presbyterian Marriage Certificate.

 James Ford, bachelor, carpenter, aged 23, dwelling place Waikouaiti, living in the region 2 years to Elizabeth Muir , spinster aged 20, dwelling place Waikouaiti, living in the region 16 months.
 With the consent of Robert Muir of Waikouaiti, father.
 To be married in Golden Fleece Hotel, Waikouaiti.
 Notice dated 10 May 1864.
 (Correspondence Waikouaiti District Museum)

-A note from Northern Approaches, C.W.S.
+A note from Northern Approaches, by C.W.S.
 Moore, 1958 contains the following reference;

 The road was opened to Hawksbury (now Waikouaiti) in 1863 but the Waikouaiti River Bridge , though commenced by the contractor R Muir in 1862 was not completed till 1864 (p48).

 From Roadway to the Rushes, Eileen Foote (2012) makes the following observations concerning Robert Muir;

 In early 1862 the sections of Main Road near Blueskin, Kilmog Bush, Waikouaiti and Pleasant River were formed, and Robert Muir began road construction through Cherry Farm in June for £1900, but still there was concern that this “bridle track” was too narrow for carriage traffic (p57).